 Ask a Lombard Non-Temporary Employment Visa Attorney

 With permanent employment visas, there are limited numbers of visas available.
 Depending on your home country and the date when you apply, there could be a significant waiting period before a permanent visa is offered.
-To maximize your chances of obtaining a permanent employment visa, call a Lombard non-temporary employment visa lawyer today.
+To maximize your chances of obtaining a permanent employment visa, contact a Lombard non-temporary employment visa lawyer today.